acgetchell/d-delaunay/examples/README.md

 **Key Features:**

-- **NaN-aware equality**: Unlike IEEE 754 standard where NaN ≠ NaN, our Point implementation treats NaN values as equal to themselves for consistent behavior in data structures.
+- **NaN-aware equality**: Unlike the IEEE 754 standard where NaN ≠ NaN, our Point implementation treats NaN values as equal to themselves for consistent behavior in data structures.
 - **Consistent hashing**: Points with identical coordinates (including NaN) produce the same hash value, enabling reliable use in HashMap and HashSet.
 - **Mathematical properties**: Equality satisfies reflexivity, symmetry, and